 Minority-Serving Institutions

-Minority-serving institutions (MSIs) are accredited institutions of higher learning that are organized around an identification with, a community presence of or service to a minority (underrepresented) group.
+Minority-serving institutions (MSIs) are accredited institutions of higher learning that are organized around an identification with, a community presence of or service to a minority group.

 University of California's HSI Campuses